2024 Elkhorn tornado: Iowa and dissipation

-The tornado then weakened again and crossed the Missouri River into Iowa, producing EF0 damage to trees as it moved northeastward.
+The tornado then weakened again and crossed the Missouri River into Harrison County, Iowa, producing EF0 damage to trees as it moved northeastward.
 The tornado then crossed over US 30 and moved across bottom-land/agricultural areas at EF0-EF1 intensity, snapping or uprooting many trees and tipping over center pivots.
 The tornado then turned east-northeast and dissipated south of Modale at 4:31 pm CDT after being on the ground for 61 minutes, traveling 32.50 mi, and reaching a width of 1900 yd.
 Four people were injured.

-Tornado at Eppley Airfield

-At 5:08 PM CST, an EF3 tornado formed on the east side of Eppley Airfield.
-Four general aviation hangars were destroyed, along with approximately 30 small aircraft.
-Live footage of the event was captured during broadcast television coverage of the storm.